 A few days before molting, the mantis will hang upside down and will not eat.
-Sometimes a white wash can be seen over the body of the mantis.
+Sometimes a white film-like layer can be seen all over the body of the mantis.
+This is the skin becoming more loose.
 When the mantis is becoming subadult or becoming adult, you can see that the wing buds (location where the wings grow when the mantis is still a nymph) are swollen.

 Can a praying mantis bite me or harm me?

 Although it almost never happens, a praying mantis can grab your finger and bite you.
 This only happens if it thinks your finger is a prey item.
 And of course it only happens when a praying mantis is big enough to get a hold of your finger.
 It is very easy to get a praying mantis of off your finger and they do not carry diseases.
 They are also not venomous.
 Praying mantises do not have any poison, so even if your cat or dog accidentally eats your mantis there will be not consequences (for the cat or dog that is, the mantis on the other hand…).